 Decent build quality.
 The MKII have a similar design to the AKG K701 and K702.
 They have moderately dense circular ear cups that can survive a couple of drops without being damaged.
 However, like the rest of the K-series, the headband has a lot of moving parts that will deteriorate over time with regular wear and tear.

 The AKG K240 MKII are decent sounding pair of semi-open over-ear headphones.
 They have a mediocre Bass that lacks thump and sounds boomy, a good Mid Range that sounds slightly muddy, and a good Treble that could sound sharp on certain tracks.
 They also have a relatively open Soundstage due to their semi-open design.
 However, they are sensitive to placement and their performance could vary from person to person.

 These headphones are semi-open by design, which means they won't be the ideal headphones to block the ambient noise of loud environments.
 They immerse you within your surroundings, which helps their sound quality in a quiet room but makes them practically unusable outdoors or while commuting.
 They also leak quite a bit not as much as fully open headphones but enough to still be distracting to those around you even at lower volumes.

 Poor leakage.
 Although these headphones are marketed as semi-open, their isolation is on par with fully open headphones.
-They provide no isolation up to 2KHz, and the isolation they achieve above 2KHz is well below average.
+Therefore, they provide no isolation up to 2KHz, and the isolation they achieve above 2KHz is well below average.

 Poor leakage.
 These headphones leak a considerable amount, due to the semi-open-back design.
 The majority of the leakage is between 500Hz and 10KHz which is a broad range.
 The level of the leakage is also quite high.